- Engineering & Technology

 Students are expected to have the mathematical background for Math 19A, Calculus for Science, Engineering, and Mathematics and Physics 5A, Introduction to Physics I, during their first quarter.

+This is a screening major.
 The following courses, or their equivalents, should be completed prior to transfer: first year calculus (Mathematics 19A-B), linear algebra (Applied Mathematics 10 or Mathematics 21), differential equations (Applied Mathematics 20 or Mathematics 24), a year of calculus-based physics courses (accepted as equivalent to Physics 5A/L, 5B/M, 5C/N).
 Only students who have completed the following minimum courses with a GPA of 2.8 or better will be considered for acceptance into the major: Math19A, Math 19B, Physics 5A/L, Physics 5B/M, Physics 5C/N, AM 10 or Math 21 and AM 20 or Math 24.

 Internships and Career Opportunities